 Please note that the purpose of the Windows Virtual Machine is to support important simulation programs that are Windows only.
 Currently these are: Materials Studio, Origin Pro and Solidworks.
 The Windows Virtual Machine also has a few other common Windows based programs but this VM is not designed to replace your personal machine.
 Nor will it duplicate programs that we already fully support in the Linux environment like Matlab and Comsol.

-To start the Windows Virtual Machine, just double click on the Win10 icon on your desktop or type "win10" in a terminal (not on dino, fred or rubble - all other MGCF workstations are okay.).
+To start the Windows Virtual Machine, just double click on the Win10 icon on your desktop or type "win10" in a terminal (not on Tiger, fred or rubble - all other MGCF workstations are okay.).
 If you get no response to the icon or with win10 command informs you that the Virtual Machine is in use, please use a different workstation.
 The VM acts like a program and it is unstable if two people use the same copy at once.

 To transfer files to/from the Windows Virtual Machine, open the file browser.